ChrisStricker/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+####Part 1: Student Actions

+First I applied media settings for the style.css and print.css files, which removed print.css as a blocking entity.
+I looked at minifying style.css to reduce file size, but since it was small already, I went ahead an inlined the file into index.html.

+Second, I added the async tag to the google analytics javascript link.

+Third, I looked at the pizzaria image.
+This consumed the most time, and the file size is over 2MB.
+I resized the file down to an image 100 pixes wide and kept the aspect ratio for the height.
+This reduced the file size to ~25KB.

+Last, I optimzed the google fonts call by adding a javascript function to retrieve the fonts before the end of the body tag and removed the link tag from the head.

+Google PageSpeed scores rated index.html as 93/100 for mobile devices and 94/100 for desktop/laptops.

+The resulting page can be viewed here: http://chrisstricker.github.io/frontend-nanodegree-mobile-portfolio/index.html

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.